Azzaare/NetworkFlows.jl/README.md

 [![Build Status](https://travis-ci.org/Azzaare/NetworkFlows.jl.svg?branch=master)](https://travis-ci.org/Azzaare/NetworkFlows.jl)

-The documentation is still in progress.
+The documentation is still in progress (so is the package).

 NetworkFlows.jl is a Julia package that provides network flows algorithms.
 The design of this package is based on simple and fast flow algorithms.
 On mid/long term, it could be merged with other graphs packages in Julia (Graphs.jl,LightGraph.jl, etc).
 All data structures and algorithms are implemented in *pure Julia*, and thus they are portable.